 So what I do is that I make up a sauce with butter, heavy whipping cream, and Torani sugar-free Salted Caramel syrup or Sugar-free Caramel Syrup.
 Butter works to help keep you full and makes this Keto Coffee Creamer creamy.
 I put this in a jar for about a week in the refrigerator.
 When I'm ready for an iced bulletproof coffee, I use this as a keto creamer to make easy bulletproof coffee.

 A cup of ice, a shot of espresso, and 2 tablespoons of my creamer, and I'm usually good to go.
 You can, of course, add more or less creamer as you prefer.

-But either way, you will have a wonderful Keto Iced or hot Caramel Macchiato, and with no more effort than simply pouring in a yummy, homemade creamer.
+But either way, you will have a wonderful Keto Iced Caramel Macchiato or hot Caramel Macchiato recipe.
+And with no more effort than simply pouring in a yummy, homemade creamer.

 I actually cannot consume a whole tablespoon of coconut oil or butter along with heavy whipping cream in one coffee without getting really, really sick.
 Having a keto creamer handy makes it easy for me to just drink a little bit of the bulletproof coffee at a time, rather than having to drink a whole lot of fat all in one go.